ajpen/LeapDroneController/README.md

 5. Prepare build requirements.
     - Create a folder called build in the root directory of the repository with `mkdir build`.
-    - Generate build requirements with `cd build; cmake`.
+    - Generate build requirements with `cmake . -B build/`.
-    - Build application binary using `make LeapDroneController`.
-If this command runs successfully, you'll see a binary named `LeapDroneController` in the current directory.
+    - Build application binary using `cmake --build ./build --target LeapDroneController -- -j 4`.
+If this command runs successfully, you'll see a binary named `LeapDroneController` in the `build` directory.
 Thats the application binary.

 Running